 The important thing to remember as a person’s Personal Representative is that you are entitled to seek legal assistance to deal with the Estate, so don’t struggle through dealing with matters alone.

-You can contact our team of expert Probate Solicitors in Lancaster online, here, or email firstname.lastname@example.org.
+You can contact our team of expert Wills and Probate Solicitors in Preston online, here, or email firstname.lastname@example.org.
 Alternatively, you can contact one of our team of Solicitors in Preston, or Garstang, by getting in touch online, or by 'phoning, or calling into your local office.